{{org_field_logo}}

 5. Safe and Secure Home Access Procedures

-- Keys must be stored securely and never labelled with personal information.
+- Keys must never be labelled with the person’s name, address or other identifying information.

 5.2 Use of Door Entry Systems